How to Merge Duplicate Photos on iPhone

 FAQ

 Mergingis the the process of identifying and combining multiple copies of the same photo into one superior version.
 This process eliminates redundant images saving you some storage space.
-During merging, the system evaluates the quality of each photo and retains the one with the best clarity, resolution, and overall appeal, so that the finest version is preserved.
+During merging, the system evaluates the quality of each photo and retains the one with the best clarity and resolution, so that the finest version is preserved.

 Regular checks for duplicate photos, ideally every few months or after major photography events, are key to maintaining an organized library.
 This routine helps you avoid a buildup of duplicates and makes managing your library less overwhelming.
 With each review, you’ll likely have fewer duplicates, making the process more efficient over time.

 Merging duplicates in iOS is designed to preserve photo quality.
-The system smartly keeps the highest quality photo from your duplicates, ensuring you don’t lose important details or clarity in your images.
+The system smartly keeps the highest quality photo from your duplicates, so you don’t lose important details or clarity in your images.

 Merging duplicate photos indeed saves space on your iPhone.
 It eliminates multiple copies of the same image, freeing up storage previously occupied by these duplicates.
 This practice is particularly useful to free up storage on devices with limited space.